 Committing a crime can be easily forgiven, but having an original thought is an immortal sin.

-I can forgive you if you take a thing that I own, but I won’t if you show me the thing that I don’t.
+I can forgive you if you take a thing I own, but I won’t if you show me the thing I don’t.

 Self-preservation is a primeval behaviour, but the modern age has the man running headfirst to his destruction.